Educator Preparation

 The educator preparation programs prepare educators who possess the knowledge, disposition, and skills necessary to take the lead in establishing effective teaching and learning environments within their own classrooms and school communities.
 Immersion in subject matter, research, theory, and field-based experience provides a base for our graduates to make well-reasoned judgments in complex situations, render informed decisions, model exemplary practice, and take initiative for planned change.
 Students learn to establish caring environments which celebrate individual differences and backgrounds while fostering cooperation and educational improvement.
 We stress reflective critical inquiry as a mode of study and community-building as a means for promoting change.
 We value and support both our students' local practice and their broader leadership within the profession.

-The main program in Educator Preparation at the undergraduate level is the Education B.A.
-At the graduate level, the core is the fifth-year program in which students begin preparation for teaching at the undergraduate level with a semester of field experience and professional course work in education.
-Students complete a baccalaureate degree outside of education and move into a fifth year of study and full-year internship which lead to either the M.Ed. or M.A.T. degree and licensure for teaching.
-(Students in the fifth-year program may combine their program for teacher licensure with a master’s program in the department of their major.)
-Students in other departments studying music, mathematics, theatre and dance, child development (with concentration in early childhood education), and physical education have the option of choosing a four-year undergraduate program for licensure.
+At the graduate level, students begin preparation for teaching at the undergraduate level with a semester of field experience and professional course work in education.
+Students complete a baccalaureate degree outside of education and then have the opportunity to apply to the Masters in Education that is appropriate to their licensure area.
+UNH undergraduates who qualify can apply to the Accelerated Master’s program.
+This typically means that they can complete the Masters, including a full-year internship, in as few as five years.
+Successful completion of the M.Ed. or the M.A.T. means that a student is eligible to be recommended as a program completer for a license in teaching.
+Students in other departments studying music, mathematics, theatre, child development (with concentration in early childhood education), and physical education have the option of choosing a four-year undergraduate program for licensure.
 Students who have already completed a baccalaureate degree may also enter the teacher preparation program at the graduate level.
 With no prior course work in education, these programs will normally require two years to achieve licensure and a degree.

 Frequently Asked Questions

 The state of New Hampshire Department of Education Bureau of Credentialing issues teacher licenses in New Hampshire.
-The University of New Hampshire provides recommendations for certification to the state upon completion of an educator preparation program.
+The University of New Hampshire provides recommendations for licensure to the state upon completion of an educator preparation program.
 At that time, a teacher candidate must file an application with the NH Department of Education.
-Applications are available online through the New Hampshire Educator Information System.
+Applications are available online through the New Hampshire Educator Information System

 In addition to the recommendation for licensure provided by UNH at the completion of a student’s educator preparation program, candidates for certification must provide Praxis Core and Praxis II scores (as required by content area), submit an official transcript showing award of degree, complete a background check, and pay required fees.